 - 1. Following a European Court of Justice Case (Ville de Nivelles v Matzak) time 'on call' has been determined as 'working time'.
 This may have implications for the Retained Duty Service.
 The matter is currently being considered at a national level.
 Guidance received so far indicates that the situation is not clear cut.
 There is potential for a 'test case'.
 Ultimately further costs may arise. - 2.
 The Service is one of a number of FRAs with ET claims lodged as part of a group action by Retained Duty System (RDS) employees regarding the Part Time Workers Regulations and their respective terms and conditions of employment and pension eligibility/ entitlement.
 The Terms and Conditions element of the claims has been settled however the pension elements remain unresolved.
-At present the FRA has no timescale for resolution or potential liabilities as the matter is being dealt with at national level. - 3.
+The consultation document is due out within the next few months, with the regulations expected in October/November 2023.
+Implementation will be necessary in the 12 months following that.
+It is still unclear at this stage what the potential liabilities are. - 3.
 Following the legal dispute between the FBU and Central Government (McCloud judgment) it has been determined that the transitional protections associated with the new 2015 Fire pension scheme are discriminatory.
 Remedy (to put pension members back into the position they would have been but for the discrimination) is now being considered but this is a lengthy and complex process.
-The eventual outcome is highly likely to have significant financial implications but these cannot be estimated at this time.
-However, the estimated pension obligations from this matter have been captured within the pension liability estimates in these accounts. - 4.
-The Service has two Employment Tribunal Cases pending if the claimants are successful then costs will be incurred.
-Costs are unknown but are unlikely to be material. - 5.
-The FRA determination in relation to a successful Internal Disputes Resolution Procedures (IDRP) pension claim, may give rise to additional costs in respect of addressing underpayments to the pension fund and in turn, the pension fund to employees.
+The regulations are expected in September 2023 in order for Remedy to commence in October 2023.
+The eventual outcome is highly likely to have significant financial implications but these cannot be estimated at this time. - 4.
+The Service has four Employment Tribunal Cases pending if the claimants are successful then costs will be incurred.
+Costs are unknown but are unlikely to be material.

+5. The FRA determination in relation to a successful Internal Disputes Resolution Procedures (IDRP) pension claim, and subsequent claim to The Pensions Ombudsman may give rise to additional costs in respect of addressing underpayments to the pension fund and in turn, the pension fund to employees.
 This is ongoing work, hence the estimated pension obligations from this matter have not been captured within the pension liability estimates in these accounts.